telerik/ajax-docs/general-information/integration-with-visual-studio/how-to-use-javascript-intellisense-for-the-telerik-controls.md

 The case with **JavaScript** is a bit more complex, because it is a weakly typed programming language, i.e. a variable does not need a type to function and thus Visual Studio cannot know what information to load for it.

-This article contains two sets of instructions:
+This article contains three sets of instructions:

 * [TypeScript-based IntelliSense - default](#typescript-based-intellisense)
 * [VSDoc-based IntelliSense - used previously](#vsdoc-based-intellisense)